GrassHopper1977/CheriBSD_Example_Error/README.md

 - Compiling for hybrid mode doesn't exhibit this behaviour either.
 - Problem appears to be independent of which kernel we are using.

+Note: Our USB to Serial device is connected through a USB hub for these tests.
+When we unplug we are unplugging it from the hub and not directly into the Morello Cheri device.

 ## Method
 - Use `build` to create a hybrid build (`test_hy`) and a purecap build (`test_pc`).
 - Plug in a USB to Serial device that is connected to a serial data source (in our example a GNSS device).